 Committed to building a just and inclusive world, Laurel girls are courageous, creative, ethical and compassionate.

-Established in 2007, Laurel’s Center for Research on Girls (LCRG) influences every aspect of the Laurel community: the faculty’s professional development centers on research about how girls learn; Laurel’s parents benefit from research-based advice about how they can help girls grow; and Laurel students reap the academic rewards of curricula based on cutting-edge research.
+Established in 2007, Laurel’s Center for Research on Girls (LCRG) influences every aspect of the Laurel community: the faculty’s professional development centers on research about how girls learn; Laurel parents benefit from research-based advice about how they can help their daughter grow; and Laurel students reap the academic rewards of curricula based on cutting-edge research.

 LCRG knows that in order to succeed, girls must be resilient.
 Laurel School’s curriculum supports LCRG’s five-part formula for building resilience in girls by cultivating creativity, growth mindset, purpose, self-care and relationships.

 Our Lyman Campus in suburban Shaker Heights opened in 1928 and covers 11 acres.
 Our entire Pre-Primary through Grade 12 community shares one complex and our faculty and students delight in cross-divisional activities.
 Our younger students find role models not only in the adults who guide and encourage them, but also in the older girls.
 There is joy, energy and a sense of being a part of something larger than oneself that comes from being in an environment where curious three-year-olds look up to their Primary reading buddies, where an Upper School “cyber-safety” team works with Middle School girls on appropriate Internet behavior and where Kindergarteners sit in the laps of Seniors at assemblies.